How to Use the Preference Policy Map

 Guide

-Everyone who applies during the application round will be sorted on a waitlist for the advertised housing opportunities.
-Top priority will be given to households who owned property in N/NE Portland that was taken by City government, and to their descendants.
+Everyone who applies will be sorted on a waitlist for the housing opportunities.
+Top priority is given to households who owned property in North/Northeast Portland that was taken via eminent domain by City government, and to their descendants.

-All other applicants can receive up to six “preference points” based on their current or past residence (plus that of a parent/guardian or grandparent) within areas of concentrated urban renewal in N/NE Portland.
-Households will be selected for housing from the top of the waitlist in order of preference.
+All other applicants can receive up to six preference points based on their current or past residence (plus that of a parent/guardian or ancestor) within areas of concentrated urban renewal in N/NE Portland.
+Households are selected for housing from the top of the waitlist in order of preference.

 Preference is...

-• based on the amount of urban renewal activity that occurred where you or your parent/guardian or grandparent lived (or currently live) in N/NE Portland;
+• based on the amount of urban renewal activity that occurred where you or your parent/guardian or ancestor lived (or currently live) in N/NE Portland;

-• given to applicants who were displaced, are at risk of displacement, or who are the descendants of families that were displaced due to urban renewal in N/NE Portland;
+• given to applicants who were displaced, are at risk of displacement, or who are the descendants of families that have been displaced due to urban renewal in N/NE Portland; and

 • given regardless of whether you currently reside in N/NE Portland.